 - Be in an inviting and open space for the discussion of Black history, culture, identity, and personal experiences.

-- Benefit from personalized academic support and access campus resources designed to help you succeed.
+- Academic support and access to campus resources designed to help you succeed.

-- Attend cultural excursions and field trips to further explore identity.
+- Attend excursions and field trips showcasing Black history.

-- Connect to other resources that emphasize Black culture (clubs, organizations, leadership opportunities).
+- Connect to other campus resources that emphasize Black culture (clubs, organizations, leadership opportunities).

-It is important for applicants to understand that being a part of Ujima is more than just living in the same residence hall with people who have similar interests.
-Students are required to engage in the community in ways that require a time investment:
+It is important for applicants to understand that being a part of Ujima is more than just living in a residence hall with people who have similar interests.
+Below are the ways that students are required to engage in the community:

 Please give these requirements careful consideration before applying to Ujima to ensure that this will be a good match for you.